-But how can you select a facilitator who will produce effective results?
+But how can you be sure the facilitator you select will produce effective results?
 The help needed for senior-level retreats is different from what is required for other meetings.
 That is because these groups determine their own goals and objectives, define the nature and scope of the subject matter, and frequently encounter conflict that, if not handled constructively, can lead to failure.
 As such, several special skills are needed to facilitate such a group.

 Sandor P. Schuman (firstname.lastname@example.org) is Research Associate Emeritus at the Center for Policy Research, University at Albany, SUNY, and president of Executive Decision Services.
-Find more resources at the International Association of Facilitators at www.iaf-world.org.
+Find more resources at the International Association of Facilitators Web site.